camerontaylor/webnovel2ebook/README.md

 ### ToDo list

 - Chapter names sometimes are not displayed correctly
-- The ePubs don't have a stylesheet
+- The ePubs don't have a stylesheet (Fixed ✓)
 - Some novels are not working

 ## License